 - Do your research – Whether you’re networking on or offline, the same golden rule applies – do your research.
 If you know who’s attending an event, for example, you can come armed with conversation starters, likewise having a bit of background on the people you’re networking with online can help you tailor your patter.

 - Big up without bragging – To show your skills without showing off, be selective.
 You don’t need to mention everything you’ve ever done on your CV, LinkedIn profile or in job interviews.
 Cherry-pick your best achievements, and make sure you’ve got tangible examples to back them up.
-Finding a colleague to endorse your achievements can also be incredible useful.
+Finding a colleague to endorse your achievements can also be incredibly useful.

 - Make sure your on and offline personas match – With employers increasingly checking candidates out online as part of the hiring process, the online world is your career “shop window”, so make sure your profiles are up to date and engaging.
 Also make sure the prospective employers can only access the things that you want them to – checking your privacy settings on social sites is important to make sure your personal and professional lives don’t mix.